Donna1990/crystal-clear/README.md

 ## Validator Testing

 **HTML**
-- No errors were returned when passing through the official
+- No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/nu/).

 **CSS**
 - No errors were returned when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator).

+## Deployment

 Gathered images from pexels.com.